DevExpress/testcafe-studio-docs/documentation/user-interface/reports-panel.md

 IMAGE

-This hides the panel content leaving only the header visible.
+This hides the panel content but leaves the header visible.
 You can bring the panel back later using the IMAGE button.